Bible Crafts and Activities for Kids

 ©2004, Digital by Design, Inc. - See Copyright Information

 This activity comes from the lessons "Hide and Seek, The Story of Jonah and the Whale" on The Resource Room.
-A free sample lesson is available.
+A Free Sample Lesson is available.

-swallowed many things including Jonah.
+This big fish has swallowed many things including Jonah.

-paint, googly eyes, hot melt glue or stapler, googly eyes, and scissors.
+What you will need: Dinner-sized paper plates, paint, googly eyes, hot melt glue or stapler, googly eyes, and scissors.

 How to make:

 1. Paint the top side of two paper plates pink (This will be the inside of the fish.).

 2. Print out the Fish Fin Patterns, and cut them out.